-- Seeking medical help is especially important if you high-grade fever, vomiting, or intolerable abdominal pain.
+- Seeking medical help is especially important if you have high-grade fever, vomiting, or intolerable abdominal pain.

-- Drink lots of fluid to compensate for water loss is very vital.
+- Drinking lots of fluid to compensate for water loss is very vital.

-- Eat BRAT diet: bananas, rice, apple sauce, and toast.
+- Eat a BRAT diet: bananas, rice, apple sauce, and toast.

-- Your doctor may require a stool sample to determines the causative organism and prescribe a suitable treatment.
+- Your doctor may require a stool sample to determine the causative organism and prescribe a suitable treatment.